 With the passing of time, the times were kinder and he was living what many would call a comfortable life for a man his age in Kampala.
 But the call for home became louder and louder.
 Each time he visited his home, he saw things that needed to change.
 He saw how littered the community was, how culture was eroding away and how the environment was being strangled.
 He knew he had to do something.

 All his savings in tow, he packed up all his bags and left for home.
 His official address changed to the one he had all his younger life; Nyakabande, Kisoro.

 Usually, when people return home, they bring fruits of their harvest.
 Or they are retired and home is the place where one warmly looks back on their active years of service.
 It is a very different story when one returns home in the most productive years of their life to settle down.

 Society had its expectations which were far different from those of Gerald.
 But nothing was going to stop him from pursuing the desires of his heart.
 The gospel he wanted to preach to the community was in three fold, conservation of the environment, preservation of culture and tourism.

-As a young boy in Nyakabande, Gerald grew up fetching water at a little known Lake Kigezi which is located behind their home.
+As a young boy in Nyakabande, Gerald grew up fetching water at a little known Lake Kigezi which was located behind their home.
 It is alleged that it was at that little lake that the greater Kigezi region was born.
 That gave him a sense of pride.
-He promised himself that whatever project he’d ever do later in life, it would be carry the name Kigezi.
+He promised himself that whatever project he’d ever do later in life, it would carry the name Kigezi.

-Upon his return, the first project he set out to do was the Kigezi Tourism Festival where a number of players in the different fields and disciplines were invited to take part, through the festival, the community of Kisoro would get learn about their culture, environment and tourism potential.
+Upon his return, the first project he set out to do was the Kigezi Tourism Festival in 2015 where a number of players in the different fields and disciplines were invited to take part, through the festival, the community of Kisoro would get learn about their culture, environment and tourism potential.
 The reality on ground was different though.
-It dented and taunted him.
+It taunted him.
 All his savings were blown out in one sitting and there was nothing worth writing home about.